happikaur/american-flag/README.md

 # American Flag

-This american flag has been built according to the [US flag design specifications](https://usflags.design/usa/).
+This american flag has been built in HTML & CSS, according to the [US flag design specifications](https://usflags.design/usa/).

 # Demo